RayanAAY-ops/Regression-stacked-SVM_RandomForest/README.md

 # Regression-stacked-SVM_RandomForest
 This is my implementation of a stacked regressor using optimized SVM  and  random Forest using Optuna.The actual inputs of the combined regressor is  a latent representation  of 59 numerical inputs compressed into 5 ,extracted using an auto-encoder implemented under Keras

-My goal was to focus on the model instead of the data itself and all the visualisation/preprocessing behind .
+My goal was to focus more on the model  and the fine tuning of the hyper-parameters ,instead of the data itself and all the visualisation/preprocessing behind .

 I actually scored 0.15,(top 20%) with a very simple auto-encoder architecture and a lazy data preprocessing .